 If you are making your own claim, the online form lets you know exactly what documents you’ll need to submit your claim.
 The form also explains at the start all the documents you will need to submit your claim and it will be available for up to 30 days for you to complete.

-If you don’t have all of the information, please download and complete the Worker’s Report of Occupational Noise-Induced Hearing Loss and fax or mail in your claim.
+If you don’t get the documents you need to go with your claim but want to submit your claim anyway, please download and complete the Worker’s Report of Occupational Noise-Induced Hearing Loss and submit it online.

 Will I be able to see my noise-induced hearing loss claim through online services?